 In 1964 Anita married the NFL champion Cleveland Browns football player #83, Johnny Brewer, and together they raised a daughter and two sons.

 They remained together for over 46 years, until Johnny's death just a month ago, on May 27, 2011.

-Anita had contact with Elvis just a few times after the 1962 parting, the first circa August 1972 at the Hilton in Las Vegas.
+Anita had contact with Elvis a few times after the 1962 parting, such as at the Hilton in Las Vegas, circa 1970.

 I went to Las Vegas with a girlfriend once and I ran into Joe Esposito, George Klein and Lamar who said, "Elvis is performing tonight.
 If you'll come I'll save you a seat up front."
 So I talked to Johnny about it, who had been the night before, and he had no problem with me seeing the show.

 So, I had a seat right there next to the stage, and when Elvis walked on he looked wonderful.
 He saw me there and a lot of the songs he sung straight to me.
 When the show was over, Charlie Hodge came over and told me that Elvis would like to see me backstage.

 I went and saw him and we hugged for a long time before he said, "'Little,' I wonder if we made a mistake," and I said, "No Elvis, we didn't, you wouldn't have Lisa and I wouldn't have my children and my husband."

 This was the last time I saw him, but I talked to him sometime later when my father died, like I told you before.
 I wanted to tell him that I knew what he felt when his mother died, but his voice sounded so slow and deep at that time.

 Anita is 73 now, and still as lovely as ever.

 Many fans rightly believe Elvis would have had a much different life if she'd not been ... the one who got away.